JackHopkins/PaperclipMaximiser/src/prompts/prompts_for_notebook/planning_examples/rag_functions/connect_chest_to_existing_furnaces/plan.md

 - Get the furnace entity from the map and move to it
 - Place down a inserter next to it and fuel the inserter STEP 3: Connect inserters.
 We need to connect the pickup position of the chest insterter with the drop position of the furnace inserter with transport belts.
-OUTPUT CHECK: We need to wait for 30 seconds and see if the iron plates have been transferred from the furnace to the chest
 ###END OF PLAN